 - Creating a temporary development space for a data scientist who wants to try doing some custom modelling with a data science tool like Dataiku

 - Scoping access control permissions to a data unloading tool, such as Census, so that not all users have access to all data and it can be revoked by administrators

 - Creating an isolated connection string for a BI tool, such as Looker, to provide elevated permissions to sensitive data assets

 Each Immuta project can generate a Snowflake schema and role, which can then be granted to other users.
 Access policies can also be repealed in a project context.
 For example, a certain use case may require unmasked access to personal data.

 The “baseline policy” pattern, combined with an as-needed project workflow, enables a highly evolvable data platform with respect to policy enforcement.
-Rather than trying to build a role structure that won’t last through next month’s re-organization, our team is able to write policy that effectively implements Snowflake fine-grained access controls and can be updated on an as-needed basis.
+Rather than trying to build a role structure that won’t last through next month’s re-organization, our team is able to write a policy that effectively implements access controls and can be updated on an as-needed basis.